eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 - The `artifactId` value in the `pom.xml` file must match the project name.
 - Configure the project to build with Maven and produce a exectutable `.jar` file.
 - Configure the application to use port 8080.
 - Copy the executable `.jar` file produced by the Maven build to `/app.jar` within the Docker container.
 To do this, simply add a `COPY` instruction to the Dockerfile.
-If your project does not have a Dockerfile, one is generated for you.

 Example: